BIOLOGICAL PSYCHOLOGY WITH RESEARCH METHODS 2 - 2020/1

 Tutorials (5 x 2 hour, biweekly)

 Practical sessions were students are required to carry out a small biopsychological research project in groups.
 Students have to design, run, analyse a biopsychological experiment over the course of 10 weeks.
-At the end of the tutorials the students will write a report about their study in two parts: The 1st part consists of 2 pages on theoretical background and methods after tutorial 3 and the 2nd part of 2 pages on results and discussion after tutorial 5.
+Students will write a report about their study in two parts: The 1st part consists of 2 pages on theoretical background and methods after tutorial 3 and the 2nd part of 2 pages on results and discussion after tutorial 5.

 |Assessment type||Unit of assessment||Weighting|